 This tends to be a riskier option for the person who is moving out.
 There are several reasons for this.
 If your spouse stays in the house and delays the buyout, your name will remain on the mortgage, which means that if they fail to make payments, it could end up hurting your credit.
 There could also be emotional challenges down the line as well.
 For example, there may eventually be arguments about the way the house is maintained, or over another person moving into the house.
 You’ll have to consider these possibilities.
 If you do decide to delay the buyout, no matter who is staying in the house, you should sit down together with your lawyers and hash out an agreement that goes over these potential challenges.

 These are the main options that you and your spouse will have if you are going through a divorce.
 However, keep in mind that in some cases, both spouses may want to keep the house because they are both financially capable of doing so.
 If this is the case for you, then your attorneys will need to get involved in order to determine who has the right to keep the house.
-If you have any questions about a New Jersey divorce and what to do with your home, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free comprehensive in office consultation.
+If you have any questions about a New Jersey divorce and what to do with your home, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.